CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

          that context, on the TemaContexto case, by wrapping a {props.children} with the Provider, will make the code more flexible.
 Being able to be reused across the app, more scalable and with a more separation of concerns.

+    ○ useTema hook

+      ■ useTema hook will be used for encapsulating the access logic of our context.

+      ■ We are going to have a function named useTema which will return the useContext passing the contexto tema as argument □ This function will be returned as default.
+With this custom hook, we are able to extract and minimize our work when using the context on the components since this function already encapsulates the useContext logic and importing the context.

+      ■ So recapping. we have the TemaProvider component, where we create our context and return in a function named `TemaProvider` a provider component of the context we created.

+        □ This component may receive children, and these children are going to be wrapped with our provider,

+    ○ If only the context is used with useContext, why do we also need to export the provider?

+      ■ There is a reason for the Provider to be exported along with the context,

+        □ 1.
+Context vs Provider — two different roles

+          . `Context` (the thing we pass into useContext): When we want to consume the value we use something as `const {corDestaque} = useContext(ContextoTema).
+It is a reader of the context

+          . `Provider`: is the writer of the context

+          They complement each other

+        □ 2.
+Why export both and not just the context?

+          .
+We need the provider to wrap our app, usually at the root or around specific features .
+We need the context itself for useContext in our child components

+          That's why both are expected

+          .
+Consumers import the context
+          .
+The app root (higher-level) imports the provider.

+        □ 3.
+Why not only export the context?

+          .
+Because then we'd have to write the Provider inline everywhere we want to wrap things.
+That means repeating the state setup (useState, cores, etc.) every time.
+          By creating and exporting TemaProvider, we encapsulate all that boilerplate in one place.

+    ○ Summary

+      ■ We have the TemaProvider component where we create our context and return in a function named TemaProvider a context provider component

+      ■ This component may receive children, which are going to be wrapped with our provider, and when we call the TemaProvider component and pass child components to it, those children will be wrapped by this provider.

+      ■ We also created the useTema hook to create the context invocation logic.

+      ■ To provide this theme to our application, we move into `_app.tsx` and wrap our Component component with our TemaProvider

+    ○ Applying `useTema`

+      ■ Inside Logo component, import the corDestaque from useTema, and since Logo is going to be a children of ContextoTema, we can use the corDestaque, that the context provides to us, and change wherever we have a hardcoded bg-color, change this color to the corDestaque returned by the context

+      ■ There are other places where this state color should be used, `MenuPrincipalItem` link's color also need to be dynamic to the theme color

+      ■ setCorDestaque implementation code

+        □ SeletorDeCor component has all the colors constant returned by useTema and returns a button for each one of them □ SeletorDeCor is used in the `Cabecalho` whenever the user clicks the paint brush □ Inside SeletorDeCor, on the button click, implement the method to set the global state with the clicked color

+    ○ What is the difference between legacy next _app.tsx and the layout.tsx?

+      ■ They are similar in function but with some important differences

+      ■ _app.tsx (pages router (legacy))
+        □ Controls how every page is rendered
+        □ Is placed in /pages/_app.tsx
+        □ Used for providers and global CSS
+        □ Does not have suported to nested layouts

+      ■ layout.tsx (App router (new))
+        □ Partially replaces the role of the _app.tsx □ It is inside any route folder inside app/
+        □ Define a persistent layout — one that does recreated from scratch every time the user navigates between folders and keep mounted on React's component tree while only the internal content changes — for that route □ Can be nested — any folder can have its own □ Always involves the `page.tsx` from that folder

+      ■ The differences are

+        □ Placement
+          - _app.tsx: Unique, inside pages/
+          - layout.tsx: Can have multiple, one for each folder inside app/

+        □ Flexibility:
+          - _app.tsx: one global layout
+          - layout.tsx: nested layouts for specific routes

+        □ Rendering:
+          - _app.tsx: runs on the client and on the server
+          - layout.tsx: by default it is a server component, which is more secure and performatic

+      ■ Layout.tsx is the modern evolution of _app.tsx, it became more powerful because there can be one for each section, with no need to logic repetition.

   ● Using useContext hook inside child components

     ○ Carrinho component